-£55bn withdrawn from Credit Suisse before collapse
+£55bn withdrawn from Credit Suisse before rescue

 - Published